form3tech-oss/http-message-signing-proxy/README.md

   upstreamTarget: "https://api.form3.tech/v1"
   # Request signing config
   signer:
-    # The key id stored on remote server that mapped to the public key
+    # The key id stored on remote server that maps to the public key
     keyId: "27781930-f2d0-463e-b6cf-0ed0ec0d8dd9"
     # Location of the private key which will be used to sign requests
     keyFilePath: "/etc/form3/private/private.key"